ClareRadtke/FizzBuzz-Counter/README.md

 - `npm run build` to build the app for production
 <!-- - `npm run start:server` to run the production build of the app -->

+## Testing

+In your terminal type:

+- `npm run test` to run all tests

 ## Prerequisites

 - Node